How Money Nuggets Took Root

 I have always struggled with managing my personal finances.
 So, if you were to turn back the clock and tell me that one day I’d launch a personal finance blog for women, Ha!
 I’d think you were insane.
 And yet here we are.

-My entire life I wrestled with budgeting and savings challenges because no solid foundation had ever been laid to help me build from.
+My entire life I wrestled with budgeting, debts and savings challenges because no solid foundation had ever been laid to help me build from.

 I felt helpless and hopeless, and, to save myself further grief, I chose to ignore rather than embrace educating myself on financial matters.